zhezhouzz/HATs/README.md

 #### Input File Formats

-As a verification tool for representation invariant of datatypes that is implemented by an underline stateful library, **Marple** expects input contains the specification of underline stateful library and a representation invariant shared by all interfaces.
+As a verification tool for representation invariant of datatypes that is implemented by an underline stateful library, **Marple** expects input that contains the specification of underline stateful library and a representation invariant shared by all interfaces.
 For example, when **Marple** can type check an interface `INTERFACE` via the following command (introduced in [HAT Type